arduino/docs-content/content/hardware/04.pro/shields/portenta-cat-m1-nb-iot-gnss-shield/tutorials/cheat-sheet/cheat-sheet.md

 ### Requirements

-The GPS Feature requires:
+The GSM feature requires:

-* An antenna (e.g [Dipole antenna, at the Arduino store](https://store.arduino.cc/products/dipole-pentaband-waterproof-antenna) at the **RF OUT** antenna connector on the top side of the shield.
+* An antenna (e.g [Dipole antenna, at the Arduino store](https://store.arduino.cc/products/dipole-pentaband-waterproof-antenna) connected to the **RF OUT** antenna connector on the top side of the shield
-* SIM Card capable of running with the CatM1 specifications  (check with your provider if your Card has that feature)
+* SIM card capable of running according to Cat.
+M1 specifications (check with your provider if your SIM card has this feature)

-To check if our setup it's working we can open an example sketch from the GSM library inside the Mbed Portenta Core.
-Under **Examples > GSM > GSMClient** we open a sketch that connects to the SIM card provider, then connects to a webpage and downloads the content of it to display it inside the Serial Monitor.
+To check if your setup is properly working, you can open an example sketch from the GSM library inside the Mbed Portenta Core.
+Under **Examples > GSM > GSMClient**, open a sketch that allows you to connect to the SIM card provider, then connect to a webpage, download its content and display it inside the Serial Monitor.

 Make sure you go to the `arduino_secrets.h` tab and:

-* Enter the PIN of your SIM card and store it at `SECRET_PIN`.
+* Enter the PIN of your SIM card and store it in the variable `SECRET_PIN`.
-* Check the mobile APN of your SIM card provider, e.g "online.provider.com" and save it inside the `SECRET_APN` You can find it by searching Google for APN + provider name.
+* Check the mobile APN of your SIM card provider, e.g "online.provider.com", and save it inside the `SECRET_APN`.
+You can find this information by searching online for APN + provider name.

 APN stands for 'Access Point Name'.
 An APN is a gateway between a cellular network and the Internet.

-After finishing this setup compile and upload the program.
-If everything went fine you should see the HTML content of the web page printed in the serial monitor.
+After finishing this setup, compile and upload the program.
+If everything went fine, you should see the HTML content of the webpage printed in the Serial Monitor.

 ***Sometimes it takes time to connect to the provider's APN, please be patient, it can take up to 30 minutes.
 If you cannot connect after that time, make sure you entered the correct SIM pin and the APN.
-If the issue persists, contact your provider and make sure they have CAT M1 enabled on your SIM card.***
+If the issue persists, contact your provider and verify whether Cat.
+M1 is enabled on your SIM card.***

 ### API

-To get familiar with the commands, you can have a look at the [GSM library](https://www.arduino.cc/en/Reference/GSM) which uses the same API.
+To get familiar with the commands, you can take a look at the [GSM library](https://www.arduino.cc/en/Reference/GSM) which uses the same API.

-This library contains some commands that are quite different, that's because it is using mbed APIs.
-In this case it uses the NetworkInterface, CellularContext and CellularDevice classes.
-For more information about their API visit [https://os.mbed.com/docs/mbed-os/v6.14/apis/network-interface-apis.html](https://os.mbed.com/docs/mbed-os/v6.14/apis/network-interface-apis.html).
+This library contains some commands that are quite different, because it leverages mbed APIs.
+In this case, it uses the NetworkInterface, CellularContext and CellularDevice classes.
+For more information about API visit [https://os.mbed.com/docs/mbed-os/v6.14/apis/network-interface-apis.html](https://os.mbed.com/docs/mbed-os/v6.14/apis/network-interface-apis.html).